 Check with your tax preparer about your situation, especially if you will be paid for hours worked beyond the hours required for your rv hookups.
 Tax laws are complicated and they vary from state to state.
 Unpleasant surprises at tax time should be avoided!

 It is costly to train new employees and volunteers, so many places will want you for a full season which could be 5-6 months, but do not hesitate to ask if you could sign up for a shorter period if that is what you would prefer.

 For more information on finding jobs and making money on the road than I could ever cover here, I highly recommend Support Your RV Lifestyle!
 An Insider’s Guide to Working on the Road, by Jaimie Hall.
-This and other books on the RVing lifestyle are available at her website.
+Unfortunately, it is out of print, though you may be able to find a used one at Amazon.
+Other books and resources on the RVing lifestyle are available at her website.
 Click here to visit Pine Country Publishing.

 You may volunteer your time in return for a free site with hookups.
 National parks will generally require 32 hours/week; state parks may ask 20-25 hours; private, commercial RV parks also ask about 20-25 hours.
 Here's some useful information on finding opportunities to volunteer.

 The official site for government jobs is usajobs.
 You will need to spend some time understanding how this site works, but it may be worth the trouble.
 Veterans are given special consideration for many of these jobs.